armada-ths/old.armada.nu/content/exhibitor_info.md

 This building has no special restrictions.

 <a class="anchor" id="electricity"></a>

 ### ELECTRICITY

 * You have requested an amount of electrical outlets and power consumption to match the needs of your organization at the fair.
 Please respect your fellow exhibitors and do not use any outlets except those specifically marked with your company's name.
 * The power distribution is planned according to your specified power consumption.
-If you know that you need more/less power than requested or wish to change the number of requested outlets, please contact Lukas Lindroos (<mailto:lukas.lindroos@armada.nu>).
+If you know that you need more/less power than requested or wish to change the number of requested outlets, please contact Lukas Lindroos ([lukas.lindroos@armada.nu](mailto:lukas.lindroos@armada.nu)).
 * Changes requested during the fair may not be possible.
 * If you experience technical problems, notify your host.